 Midway Middle School

-Ms. Kayla Torp is in her fifth year working with the Midway ISD Choirs and her second year as Director of Choirs at Midway Middle School.
+Ms. Kayla Torp is in her 5th year working in the Midway Choral Program and her 2nd year as Head Director of Choirs at Midway Middle School.
 She is a proud graduate of Midway High School (2014) and Abilene Christian University (2018), where she obtained a bachelor’s degree in Music Education.
 She is honored to give back to the choral program and school district that first instilled a love of music in her.
 Since starting at Midway in 2019, Ms. Torp has been named Midway ISD's 2021 "Rising Star" and Midway Middle School's 2023 "Teacher of the Year."

 Ms. Torp invests heavily in growing the choral community.
 She currently serves as a board member for the Central Texas Choral Society, performs with the Voci d'Amici Chorus each summer, and serves as Camp Director at ACU's All-State Choir Camp.
-In the Fall of 2022, she served as the Music Director for the first Midway ISD Middle School Musical, Matilda Jr. In July 2023, she will present a repertoire reading session at the annual Texas Choral Directors Association Convention.
+She is also an active member of TMEA and TCDA.

 Outside of the choir classroom, Ms. Torp LOVES doing yoga, traveling with her high school besties, and exploring downtown Waco!

 Mrs. Hyeyoung Ku is in her third year working with the Midway Choirs and second year as the Assistant Choir Director at Midway Middle School.

 Mrs. Ku is a 2020 graduate of the University of Texas at Austin receiving her Bachelor of Music in Choral Music Education with honors.
 She started her vocal studies at age 9 as she passed the audition for the Korean Academy Children's Choir (KACC) with the recommendation of her classroom teacher.
 While she was in KACC, she had wonderful opportunities to travel worldwide to perform, record many Korean TV commercial songs, and even appearing on TV shows.
 These unforgettable memories grew her love and passion for music, and Mrs. Ku's love of choir life continued as she moved to the United States at age 14.